 Fundamentals of Photography

 Overall, Fundamentals of Photography from The Great Courses is an excellent resource for anyone who wants to improve their photography skills, whether they are a beginner or an experienced photographer.
 The course provides a solid foundation in the technical aspects of the craft, while also emphasizing the importance of creativity and experimentation.
 With its clear explanations, engaging examples, and interactive exercises, it is a comprehensive and effective way to learn the art and science of photography.

-Fundamentals of Photography is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on November 20, 2012.
+Fundamentals of Photography is a series that ran for 1 seasons (24 episodes) between November 20, 2012 and on The Great Courses

+Fundamentals of Photography